emmecci01/RL_HW2/README.md

 # RL_HW2
-This is the repository for RoboticsLab HW2
+This is the repository for RoboticsLab HW2.
+Link to the playlist containing our demo videos on Youtube: https://youtube.com/playlist?list=PLIDEFmFRzNxw_BD0JExKTiWNJHv8fP9Y-&si=2RBgrXMr6wNZAfuf

 ## 🔨 Installation